Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: NUMERICAL RESULTS

-The results in table \ref{tab:smd_example_table_of_results} show that the decentralized ADP approach using $\mcal{Q}$-functions, can produce near centralized optimal performance.
-Specifically for this problem, the online performance using $\hat{Q}^\ast_{M=1}$ is within $3\%$ of the optimal centralized performance.
-Interestingly, we see again for this example that although $\hat{Q}^\ast_{M=200}$ gives a slightly tighter lower bound, the approximate greedy policy generated by $\hat{Q}^\ast_{M=1}$ yields better online performance, and in this example it is a $4.6\%$ improvement.
+We solve \eqref{eq:PropOfEquiv_forV} with $M\!=\!\left\{ 1 ,10 , 20 \right\}$ and simulate greedy policy \eqref{eq:approxpolicy_Qform}.
+The online performance is computed using $5000$ Monte Carlo samples from the initial state distribution, and the expectation with respect to $\xi$ is computed from $500$ Monte Carlo simulations each of length $2000$ time steps.
+As a datum, the online performance of the centralized LQR controller is 757.4 which lies between the upper and lower bound curves in Fig.\,\ref{fig:smd}(c).
+For each approximate \textQ-function, the lower-bound is computed from the same initial condition samples.
+Note that these are all lower bounds on the centralized LQR performance because problem \eqref{eq:PropOfEquiv_forV} is formulated to approximate the centralized problem.

-Using both $\hat{Q}^\ast_{M=1}$ and $\hat{Q}^\ast_{M=200}$ we play also the the improved approximate policy with $D=2$ iterations.
-The improved approximate policy is no longer decentralized due to the coupled dynamics producing a non-separable structure in the MPC re-formulation of the policy.
-The results, in table \ref{tab:smd_example_table_of_results}, demonstrate that the MPC re-formulation of the improved approximate policy can improve the online performance, by $2-3\%$ in this case.
+The results in Fig.\,\ref{fig:smd}(c) show that, for this example, the decentralized/distributed ADP approach using \textQ-functions, can produce near centralized optimal performance: within $6.3\%$ in the decentralized case, within $1.4\%$ in the distributed, nearest neighbour communication, case.
+The online performance is significantly influenced by the choice of $M$.